 You’ll need to seek medical care if you can’t remove the object, the wound does not stop bleeding or if after a few days of keeping the wound clean you start to see infection taking hold.

-Power tools make work easier and less time-consuming, often producing more accurate work in the case of woodworking and making some impossible jobs possible.
+Power tools can make work easier and less time-consuming in the garden, often producing more accurate work in the case of woodworking and making some impossible jobs possible.

-However with power comes responsibility and power tool injuries are quite common.
+However with power comes responsibility and power tool injuries are quite common, especially with cutting tools such as saws and lawnmowers.
 These can be the worst injuries, often requiring emergency room visits and unfortunately in some cases causing death.
 Prevention here is key, so make safety your priority when working with power tools.

 - Never operate power tools when you’re tired, sick, under the influence of drugs or alcohol or if the situation you’re in just doesn’t feel right